ahtaarra/hugo-chalk/README.md

 ### Erwan's fork of Chalk

-This part is specific to the fork by Erwan, see below for the content of the [oriinal README](https://github.com/ph-ph/chalk).
+This part is specific to the fork by Erwan, see below for the content of the [original README](https://github.com/ph-ph/chalk).
 This fork implements a few minor additions:

 - Added a "social icon" and related mechanism for mastodon.